Cloud Security Audit: Everything You Need to Know

 The cost of a cloud security audit can vary quite a bit based on the scope of the audit, the size of the company, and the type of operations you run in the cloud. $5000 is a ballpark figure.

-Is cloud security audit and compliance audit the same?
+3. Are cloud security audits and compliance audits the same?

-A cloud security audit is something you conduct to detect and fix all vulnerabilities and assess the security controls.
-It prepares you for a compliance audit, but they are not the same.
+A cloud security audit is conducted to detect and fix all vulnerabilities and assess the security controls.
+It prepares you for a compliance audit, but they are different.